 By HANNA ARHIROVA and ELENA BECATOROS

-KYIV, Ukraine (AP) — Russia unleashed a massive missile barrage across Ukraine early Thursday, targeting energy infrastructure in the first attack on such a scale in three weeks.
-Ukrainian officials reported injuries and hits on residential buildings.
+KYIV, Ukraine (AP) — Russia unleashed a missile barrage targeting energy infrastructure across Ukraine early Thursday, hitting residential buildings and killing at least six people in the largest such attack in three weeks, officials said.

-Air raid sirens wailed for hours across Ukraine, including the capital, Kyiv, where explosions occurred in two western areas of the city.
-Defense systems were activated around the country, and it wasn’t clear how many missiles struck targets or were intercepted.
+Air raid sirens wailed through the night across Ukraine, including the capital, Kyiv, where explosions occurred in two western areas of the city.
+Defense systems were activated around the country.

-“Objects of critical infrastructure is again in the crosshairs of the occupants,” he said in a Telegram post.
+“Objects of critical infrastructure are again in the crosshairs of the occupants,” he said in a Telegram post.

 Kharkiv Mayor Ihor Terekhov reported on Telegram that there were “problems with electricity” in some parts of the city.

 In the south, Odesa Gov. Maksym Marchenko said residential buildings were hit and several power lines were damaged in strikes on his region.
 He said six missiles and one drone were shot down.